The Honourable David C. Dingwall was installed as the 7th President and Vice-Chancellor of Cape Breton University on April 6, 2018.

+Mr. Dingwall also has extensive corporate governance experience.
 As the Chief Executive Officer of the Royal Canadian Mint, in less than two years, Mr. Dingwall grew its revenue to more than $100 million.
-An innovative leader, he created the world’s first-ever coloured circulation coin, The Poppy Coin.
+Mr. Dingwall was also Co-Director of the Canada China Institute for Business and Development.

 He holds degrees in commerce and law from Dalhousie University, has studied Corporate Governance at Harvard Law School, and is also a graduate of the Institute of Corporate Directors (ICD.D), Rotman School of Management, University of Toronto.
 In 1997, he received an Honorary Doctorate of Laws from Cape Breton University.

 Mr. Dingwall is also a distinguished author, most recently having penned “Negotiating So Everyone Wins” – Secrets you can use from Canada’s top business, sports, labour and political negotiators, the only book of its kind in North America.